louisstow/doc.sproute.io/pages.md

 - `variable`: Variable to set a value.
 - `value`: Value to set the variable to.

 Set a variable to a value.
+If the variable contains a dot `.` the name before the dot will be turned into an object with whatever property comes after the dot.

 ~~~
 {{ set pageTitle This is the title of my website }}
 <title>{{pageTitle}}</title>

+{{ set obj.property value }}
+{{ set obj.a.very.deep.property hi }}
+{{ debug obj }}
 ~~~

 ### {{ expr &lt;expr&gt; }}